olleharstedt/olleharstedt.github.io/_posts/2022-02-04-extending-the-functional-core.markdown

 * It's to be desired to extend the ratio of pure methods and functions in a code-base
 * Sometimes you can easily extend the functional core by lifting out side-effects to calling code
 * Sometimes, the side-effects are entangled inside business logic, and it's not clear if it's possible to "purify"
+* Another motivation is that mocking is often complex (and boring) to write, and reducing the need of mocking in testing will make your test suite simpler

 ## The EDSL